-- 1. revised data files; - 2. revised frequency and cross tabulation tables for checking against AIHW frequencies and cross-tabulations; and - 3. the validation report sent by the AIHW with changes made as a result of queries documented as tracked changes by the jurisdiction.
+- 1. revised data files; - 2. revised frequency tables for checking against AIHW frequencies; and - 3. the validation report sent by the AIHW with changes made as a result of queries documented as tracked changes by the jurisdiction.

-AIHW will then check the revised frequency and cross tabulation tables and the changes that have been made by the jurisdiction.
+AIHW will then check the revised frequency tables and the changes that have been made by the jurisdiction.
 When correct, AIHW will request that the jurisdiction signs off its data for loading to the national database.

-Tables 6.1 and 6.2 contain a range of proposed validity checks to be applied to each state/territory data set.
+Tables 5.3 and 5.4 contain a range of proposed validity checks to be applied to each state/territory data set.
 It describes the range of values considered valid in the AODTS-NMDS as well as the treatment of 'not stated' or 'null' responses for each data element in the establishment-level and client-level collections, together with any logic checks relevant for each data item.